mereacre/nqm-tdx-console/README.md

 Nquiringminds TDX API client application

 ## Install
-The best use of tdxcli is to install with npm globally as follows:
+The best use of tdxcli tool is to install it with npm globally as follows:
 ```bash
 npm i -g nqm-tdx-api-client
 ```